xraypy/XrayDB/doc/overview.rst

 Cross Sections
 ------------------

-The photoabsorption and scattering cross sections from :cite:`Elam_Ravel_Sieber` and :cite:`Chantler` are in cm^2/gr.
+The photo-absorption and scattering cross sections from :cite:`Elam_Ravel_Sieber` and :cite:`Chantler` are in cm^2/gr.

 The data from :cite:`Elam_Ravel_Sieber` is held as logarithms of energy, cross